Our research presentations

 July 20th to 22nd, 2016

-At this international 22q meeting, Dr. Bassett presented on rare copy number variations in 22q11.2DS with and without schizophrenia.
-Dr. Boot presented on movement abnormalities in 22q11.2DS.
-As well, Clinic social worker Lisa Palmer presented initial findings from her study on psychosexual knowledge in people with 22q11.2DS.
+At this international 22q meeting, Dr. Bassett presented on rare copy number variations in 22q with and without schizophrenia.
+Dr. Boot presented on movement abnormalities in 22q.
+Clinic social worker Lisa Palmer presented on the “diagnostic odyssey” of patients with 22q and her work on attempting to better understand psychosexual knowledge in people with 22q.
+Past, current and future students and trainees Dr. Elemi Breetvelt, Ania Fiksinski, Sarah Voll and Nancy Butcher also presented on 22q!

 Society of Biological Psychiatry Annual Scientific Convention